RichardDooling/Entertainment_Law/Celebrity_Publicity/Celebrity_Publicity.md

 > to reimburse her for the damages to her feelings,
 > which the complaint fixes at the sum of $ 15,000.

-When Roberson lost her case
+The New York Court of Appeals sounded sympathetic, but found that the facts of Abigail's case stated no known cause of action.
-because the New York Court of Appeals held that the facts of her case stated no known cause of action, the ensuing public outrage led the New York state legislature to create the state's first right of privacy statute.
+When she lost her case, the ensuing public outrage led the New York state legislature to create the state's first right of privacy statute.

 Likewise, three years later,